cisco/ChezScheme/IMPLEMENTATION.md

 # Directives for Linking

-Besides actual machine code in the output of the assembly step, machine-specific linking dierctives can appear.
-In the case of "arm32.ss", the linking options are `arm32-abs` (load an absolute address), `arm32-call` (call an asolute address while setting the link register), and a`arm32-jump` (jump to an asolute address).
+Besides actual machine code in the output of the assembly step, machine-specific linking directives can appear.
+In the case of "arm32.ss", the linking options are `arm32-abs` (load an absolute address), `arm32-call` (call an absolute address while setting the link register), and a`arm32-jump` (jump to an absolute address).
 These are turned into relocation entries associated with compiled code by steps in "compile.ss".
-Relocation entries are used when loading and GCing with update routines implemented in "fasl.c" as desctibed above in "Linking".
+Relocation entries are used when loading and GCing with update routines implemented in "fasl.c" as described above in "Linking".

 Typically, a linking directive is written just after some code that is